reinierdevalk/abtab/README.md

     java version "x.y.z" ...

-If the output is a version that meets the mimimum required version, you can skip the remainder of this section and proceed [here](#installation); if it is a version that does not meet the mimimum required version, you must update the software as described [here](#installing-or-updating-python-and-java).
+If the output is a version that meets the mimimum required version, you can skip the remainder of this section and proceed [here](#installation); if it is a version that does not meet the mimimum required version, you must update the software as described [here](#2.-installing-or-updating-python-and-java) and proceed from there.

 If the output is an error or something else than a version, (a) the software is installed but its installation path is not on the system `PATH`, or (b) the software is not installed.
-In the former case, you need to locate the installation path and add it to the system `PATH` as described [here](#adding-the-installation-paths-to-the-system-PATH); in the latter case, you need to install the software as described [here](#installing-or-updating-python-and-java).
+In the former case, you need to locate the installation path and add it to the system `PATH` as described [here](#3.-adding-the-installation-paths-to-the-system-PATH) and proceed from there; in the latter case, you need to install the software as described [here](#2.-installing-or-updating-python-and-java) and proceed from there.

 #### Note for macOS users
 On older versions of macOS, the default installed version of Python is Python2.
-If the `version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.
+If the `--version` command returns some version of Python2, you must use `python3` (and not `python`) in your commands.

-### Installing or updating Python and Java
+### 2. Installing or updating Python and Java
 Installing and updating Python and Java is done easiest and most efficiently using a command-line package manager, but it is also possible to download and install [Python](https://www.python.org/downloads/) and [Java](https://www.oracle.com/java/technologies/downloads/) manually.

 #### macOS